Kochi-Muziris Biennale: The Second Kochi-Muziris Biennale

 The second edition of the biennale cost about ₹17 crore, slightly up from the ₹16.5 crore spent on the first edition.
 The Kerala government's contribution fell to ₹3 crore from ₹9 crore despite pleas for financial assistance.
-The organisers relied on sponsorship and online crowd funding for meeting the expenses.
+The organisers relied on sponsorship and online crowd funding to meet the expenses.
 The number of visitors grew to five lakhs in the second edition, an increase of one lakh from the first edition.

-First Urban Space Dialogue in Kochi
+Partnerships

-In March 2015, the Kochi Muziris Biennale Foundation partnered with Center for Public Policy Research, Cochin for the first Urban Space Dialogue in Kochi to advocate for the need for creating urban spaces in Kochi.
-The Dialogue featured Nuru Karim of Nu.De; Raj Cherubal of Chennai City Connect Foundation and advisor to CPPR; Dr Dhanuraj, chairman, CPPR; Jitish Kallat, curator of biennale 2014–15; Bose Krishnamachary and Riyas Komu founders of the Biennale.
+In March 2015, the Kochi Muziris Biennale Foundation partnered with Centre for Public Policy Research, Cochin, for the first Urban Space Dialogue in Kochi to advocate for the need for creating urban spaces in Kochi.
+The Dialogue featured Nuru Karim, Raj Cherubal, Dhanuraj, Jitish Kallat, Bose Krishnamachary and Riyas Komu.

 The Third Kochi-Muziris Biennale

 The third edition of the Kochi Muziris Biennale opened on 12 December 2016 and was curated by Sudarshan Shetty.
 The Biennale was visited by more than six lakh people in its third edition.
 The exhibition was concurrently staged at 12 venues and featured 97 works as well as 20 events.
-Sudarshan was declared curator of the 2016 Kochi-Muzirs Biennale by the Minister for Culture, K. C. Joseph at an event in the State capital Thiruvananthapuram on 15 July 2015.
+Sudarshan was declared curator of the 2016 Kochi-Muzirs Biennale by the Minister for Culture, K. C. Joseph, at an event in the state capital, Thiruvananthapuram, on 15 July 2015.
 He was unanimously chosen as curator by an Artistic Advisory Committee appointed by the Kochi Biennale Foundation for the third edition.
 The Committee comprised artists Amar Kanwar, Atul Dodiya, Bharti Kher and Jyothi Basu, art critic Ranjit Hoskote, patron Kiran Nadar, gallerist Shireen Gandhy along with KBF trustees Sunil V, Riyas Komu and Bose Krishnamachari.

-Sudarshan Shetty was born in Mangalore in 1961, with his family moving to Bombay within a few months of his birth.
-He has since been based in Bombay.
-His works have been exhibited in solo and group shows in India and abroad, including at the Gwangju Biennale (2000), Tate Modern, London (2001), Fukuoka Asian Art Museum (2001), Centre Pompidou, Paris (2011), Guggenheim Museum, New York (2010), and Kochi-Muziris Biennale (2012).
+Sudarshan Shetty's works have been exhibited in solo and group shows in India and abroad, including at the Gwangju Biennale (2000), Tate Modern, London (2001), Fukuoka Asian Art Museum (2001), Centre Pompidou, Paris (2011), Guggenheim Museum, New York (2010) and Kochi-Muziris Biennale (2012).

-The list of artists at the 2016 KMB can be found on the Kochi Muziris Biennale website.

 The Fourth Kochi-Muziris Biennale

-The fourth edition of Kochi-Muziris Biennale opened on 12 December 2018 and was curated by Indian artist Anita Dube.
+The fourth edition of the Kochi-Muziris Biennale opened on 12 December 2018 and was curated by Indian artist Anita Dube.